david-k/protoperf/README.md

     $ protoperf -s

-To run a client and send 100M to server running on localhost:
+To run a client and send 100M to a server running on localhost:

     $ protoperf -c localhost -n 100M